Jtfinlay/Burgess/README.md

 ## Directories

-We were too lazy (and didn't have enough private repos) to split these into sub-repos.
+We were too lazy (and didn't have enough private repos (at the time)) to split these into sub-repos.
 Enjoy!

 **Burgess-EmployeeApp**: contains the Android app for Bluetooth Connection, the Employee Live Map, push notifications, and a placeholder Customer screen.
 (Tier 1 & Tier 3)